jmkendallbar/SleepAtSea/data/README.md

 - ## [data](/data)
   Data used in the analysis.
 Data can be downloaded from this [Dryad repository](https://doi.org/10.7291/D1ZT2B).

+  *Missing values:* Missing values may be represented by `NA`, `NaN`, or `-` when data were not available.
+See `Column Description` dropdown menus for dataset-specific information.

     - ## *00 Metadata and Summary Data files:*
       - ### ***Results Summary***
         Wide-format table with metadata for EEG animals and summarizing all sleep data by location and sleep stage.
         This table shows calculations for Total Sleep Time with and without putative REM sleep.
+Blank ('-' values) in this table designate that there are no data available for the given combination of SealID and recording location.
         `00_00_Sleep-Results-Summary-Table.xlsx`

       - ### ***EEG Metadata***